The Cult Of Crocs: Can The Brand Make A Comeback By Fighting Its Haters?

 In another video, Cena talks about being bullied as a child and invites a stream of everyday people to share their stories about being picked on because of their race or physical attributes.
 This language contains political undercurrents.
 It echoes Hillary Clinton’s “Better Together” election slogan and anti-racism campaigns.
 “I think its tapping into a zeitgeist out there right now,” Poole says.
 “We’re sending a message of inclusion.”

 The question is, will this new branding be able to change the narrative about Crocs?
 Will Crocs succeed in empowering customers to wear the shoes proudly, as a marker of individuality and uniqueness?
 New data appears to show that the company is on the right track—particularly with younger consumers.
-During the back-to-school season, Crocs stores saw a 12% increase in foot traffic, which was the biggest spike among national retailers, according to a survey of 50 million customers conducted by inMarket.
+During the back-to-school season, Crocs stores saw a 12% increase in foot traffic, which was the biggest spike among national retailers, according to a real time analysis of offline foot traffic for over 50 million customers conducted by inMarket.

 From the brand’s perspective, it is particularly important to nurture Crocs’ youngest consumer and ensure that these impressionable Crocs wearers do not feel peer pressure to give up their clogs as they start making their own sartorial choices.

-Note: (Update: We updated this story with news of the Balenciaga Crocs collaboration.)